Malaysia prosecutor says right to clear 1MDB over central bank report

 The central bank did not immediately respond to a request for comment.

-On Monday, former prime minister Mahathir Mohamad and several key Umno leaders called for a swift resolution to the ongoing 1MDB scandal, signaling a further divide within Prime Minister Najib Razak’s party, the United Malays National Organisation.
+On Monday, former prime minister Mahathir Mohamad and several key Umno leaders called for a swift resolution to the ongoing 1MDB scandal, signalling a further divide within Prime Minister Najib Razak’s party, the United Malays National Organisation. ($1 = 4.1800 ringgit) (Reporting By Trinna Leong; Editing by Rachel Armstrong)